 Just 2.5 hours of exercise each week (approximately 20 minutes per day) for 30 days can significantly reduce how limited you feel by your Parkinson's symptoms.

-I've created a free, 30-Day Parkinson's Movement Challenge to help anyone who needs a little extra nudge find some momentum.
+I've created a 5-week, Parkinson's specific exercise program to help anyone who needs a little extra nudge to get into an exercise routine and find some momentum.

 Now, I’d love to hear from you:

 What big, meaningful goal are you setting for the next 3 months to help you combat Parkinson’s apathy?